B-AROL-O/.github/profile/README.md

 ## B-AROL-O Team: The "who" and the "why"

-We (the B-AROL-O Team) are a small group of friends who either currently work or have previously worked for an esteemed Italian company headquartered in [Piedmont](https://en.wikipedia.org/wiki/Piedmont_(wine)) - a region situated in northern Italy region.
+We (the B-AROL-O Team) are a small group of friends who work or have previously worked for an esteemed Italian company headquartered in [Piedmont](https://en.wikipedia.org/wiki/Piedmont_(wine)) - a region situated in northern Italy region.
 This company has made its mark in the packaging industry, developing closure systems for wines and spirits.

 On top of that, "B-AROL-O" (excluding the hyphens) is also [an iconic wine](https://en.wikipedia.org/wiki/Barolo) originating from Piedmont.